shenxiaocam/DM_GNN/README.md

 Environment Requirement
 ===
-The code has been tested running under Python 3.7.11.
-The required packages are as follows:
+The code has been tested running under the required packages as follows:

 python == 3.7.11